 Three-story lobby with 60-foot board-formed concrete columns

-How will construction impact traffic and pedestrian access?
+How did construction impact traffic and pedestrian access?

-Traffic planners and the contractor will establish safe travel routes during and after construction.
-Covered walk and bicycle pathways will be placed adjacent to the work zone, during the heavy construction phase.
-Construction sequencing will be scheduled to help reduce traffic congestion.
-Roads will remain open during construction, with periodic restrictions to traffic lanes and sidewalks.
-Occasional temporary street re-routes may be required.
-The public will have continuous access to the SmartPark entry on SW Jefferson St. as well as the Hawthorne Bridge.
+Traffic planners and the contractor established safe travel routes during and after construction.
+Covered walk and bicycle pathways were placed adjacent to the work zone, during the heavy construction phase.
+Construction sequencing was scheduled to help reduce traffic congestion.
+Roads remained open during construction, with periodic restrictions to traffic lanes and sidewalks.
+Occasional temporary street re-routes were required.
+The public had continuous access to the SmartPark entry on SW Jefferson St. as well as the Hawthorne Bridge.

-Some night and weekend work will be needed during construction of the new courthouse.
-We will take a number of steps to be respectful of our neighbors:
+Some night and weekend work was needed during construction of the new courthouse.
+We took a number of steps to be respectful of our neighbors:

-Construction crews will use noise mitigation techniques, air quality monitoring, truck wheel washes, and other strategies to minimize impacts.
+Construction crews used noise mitigation techniques, air quality monitoring, truck wheel washes, and other strategies to minimize impacts.

-All equipment will comply with US Environmental Protection Agency noise standards.
+All equipment complied with US Environmental Protection Agency noise standards.

-The project will work to reduce truck movements at night.
+The project worked to reduce truck movements at night.

-Contractors will use portable noise meters onsite to measure noise levels.
+Contractors used portable noise meters onsite to measure noise levels.

 Yes, the project received a noise variance from the City of Portland to do work on some nights and weekends, to minimize traffic impacts on commuters.

-A team led by SRG Partnership was selected for architecture and engineering services, while Hoffman Construction was selected for the Construction Manager/General Contractor (CMGC) contract.
-DAY CPM is the owner’s representative.
-To see a list of firms working on the project, visit our project team page.
+A team led by SRG Partnership was selected for architecture and design engineering services, while Hoffman Construction was selected for the Construction Manager/General Contractor (CMGC) contract.
+DAY CPM was the owner’s representative.
+To see a list of firms that worked on the project, visit our project team page.

-What kind of sustainable materials/features will be used in the new courthouse?
+What kind of sustainable materials/features are included in the new courthouse?